IBM-Cloud/docs/services/BlockStorage/index.md

 What's next?

 Prepare the volume for use.
-For more information, see [Preparing Block Storage volumes](../BlockStorage/blockstorage_preparingvolume.html).
+For more information, see [Preparing volumes](../BlockStorage/blockstorage_preparingvolume.html).

 # Related Links
 {: #rellinks}